Movies that Matter Festival

 Movies that Matter screens and promotes films that draws our attention to human rights and situations in which these are at stake.
-The foundation's peak activity is the annual Movies that Matter Festival, taking place at the end of March in The Hague, International City of Peace and Justice.
+The foundation's peak activity is the annual Movies that Matter Festival, taking place in The Hague, International City of Peace and Justice.
 The Movies that Matter Festival is the Netherlands' main platform for engaged cinema, with over seventy documentaries and feature films of inspired filmmakers being screened every year.

 The festival features various competitions; Activist, a documentary film competition that pays tribute to brave activists who defend human rights at the frontline, Camera Justitia, which deals with international justice and the worldwide fights against impunity and Dutch Movies Matter, a competition for films from Dutch filmmakers.
 The Movies that Matter Festival presents a total of seven awards within the various competitions.